-Students in all divisions at PDS learn to embrace creative exploration, with sequential instruction in process and technique, a grounding in art history, and the influence of accomplished visiting artists and the inspiration of seeing significant museum exhibitions.
-They learn about the joys and challenges of creating art through their emersion in drawing, painting, printmaking, ceramics, video, furniture building, architecture and photography.
+Students in all divisions at PDS learn to embrace creative exploration with sequential instruction in process and technique, a grounding in art history, the influence of accomplished visiting artists, and the inspiration of seeing significant museum exhibitions.
+They learn about the joys and challenges of creating art through their immersion in drawing, painting, printmaking, ceramics, video, furniture building, architecture and photography.

 The light-filled studio spaces of the school’s arts wing provide work areas that enable and inspire the students' efforts.
 Perhaps most importantly, our students grow as members of a school community that respects and celebrates their achievements in art and design.

 Upper School offers a comprehensive program in diverse fields of art practice that provides a solid general understanding of the arts and opportunity to develop portfolios for college.

 The visual and design arts program is a studio-based program based on the principle that the development of inquisitive, imaginative, and analytical skills is an essential part of a liberal arts education.
 The art department believes that the complex set of skills, habits and attitudes learned in the arts not only contribute to greater visual literacy, but also to more flexible, creative and humanistic minds.

 Teachers encourage research, critical inquiry, experimentation, technical proficiency, and collaborative process as a means of learning about art, and of exploring personal vision.
 Students examine art works from different historical periods and from different cultures, learning about both the social and historical context and the methods used in production.
 Museum visits, gallery talks and visiting artists are integrated with classroom slide presentations and technical demonstrations.
 The program encourages diversity and creates a forum for the exchange of ideas among students of all levels and all art disciplines.